n0shake/Public-APIs/README.md

 ### Face Recognition

-- [Kairos](https://www.kairos.com/) - Face recognition, emotion analysis and measuring engagement of people in images or videos any mobile or web application.
+- [Kairos](https://www.kairos.com/) - Face recognition, emotion analysis and measuring engagement of people in images or videos for any mobile or web application.
 30 Day Trial 💸

 ### File Storage and Manipulation
 - [Dropbox] (https://www.dropbox.com/developers) - API for accessing stored files and pictures which is easy to use and free for small amounts of data.